 Roller material – The roller assembly materials of construction should be of sufficient strength to withstand the repeated compressions of the pump tube while offering resistance to the chemicals that may potentially be spilled in the pump head area.
 The roller assembly must also have the dimensional stability to withstand variations in ambient temperatures and rotational forces without affecting the amount of squeeze on the pump tube.

-All of the parameters such as system pressure, number of occlusion, tube chemical resistance, tube squeeze and roller bearing inefficiency impact tube life as shown in Figure 5.
+All of the parameters such as system pressure, number of occlusions, tube chemical resistance, tube squeeze, and roller bearing inefficiency impact tube life as shown in Figure 5.